Neural nets with basis decomposition layers

 3 Continuous basis functions

-There are various ways other to do native interpolation; One hack uses the implicit representation method which is a clever trick — in that setting we reuse the autodiff architecture to calculate gradients with respect to the output index, but not plausible for every problem, where something better behaved like a basis function interpretation is more helpful.
+There are various other ways to do native interpolation; One hack uses the implicit representation method which is a clever trick — in that setting we reuse the autodiff architecture to calculate gradients with respect to the output index, but not plausible for every problem, where something better behaved like a basis function interpretation is more helpful.

 Specifically, I would like to do Bayesian inference which looks extremely hard through an implicit net, but only very hard through a basis decomposition.